-Depending on profile and needs, youth participating in the YOBG program will be housed at Camp Ellison Onizuka (CEO), Camp Glenn Rockey (CGR), Camp Ronald McNair (CRM), or Camp David Gonzales (CDG).
+Depending on profile and needs, youth participating in the YOBG program will be housed at Camp Ellison Onizuka (CEO), Camp Glenn Rockey (CGR), or Camp Ronald McNair (CRM).
 Camp Onizuka will offer enhanced services including increased mental health services, substance abuse treatment, Aggression Replacement Training (ART), Dialectical Behavior Therapy (DBT), enhanced case management, vocational training, and transition planning.
 The Multi-Disciplinary Team will assist in the creation of an individualized case plan to ensure the needs of the youth are met.
-The various agencies (LACOE, JCHS, DMH, and parents/quardians) will be involved in the process.
-YOBG will also be used to mitigate curtailments and maintain operations at CGR, CRM, and CDG, thereby allowing these camps to remain open and provide housing, case management, small group interventions, behavior management programs, mental health services, education services, parent resource assistance, and transition planning to approximately 472 youth annually.
+The various agencies (LACOE, JCHS, DMH, and parents/guardians) will be involved in the process.
+YOBG will also be used to mitigate curtailments and maintain operations at CGR, CRM, and CDG, thereby allowing these camps to remain open and provide housing, case management, small group interventions, behavior management programs, mental health services, education services, parent resource assistance, and transition planning to approximately 350 youth annually.
 Additionally, a LARRC assessment and an individualized case plan will be provided to each minor prior to camp placement.
-At Camp Gonzales, the Department will leverage and support a Community-Based Organization (CBO) that will provide services including, but not limited to: Educational Assessment, ILP development, transition planning for education or vocational education in the community, college/vocational school financial aid application completion assistance, tutoring, literacy development and mentoring.